pynappo/hyprlang-to-lua.nvim/README.md

-This plugin assists in the Hyprland 0.55 migration from hyprlang to Lua, using Neovim's built-in Treesitter parsing.
+This plugin assists in the Hyprland 0.55 migration from Hyprlang to Lua configs, using Neovim's built-in Treesitter parsing.
 Made for fun (and to convert my config over).

-The idea is to provide near-instant conversion on a best-effort basis to help users get 90% of the way to a fully converted Lua configuration, where they can then use LLMs and/or manual editing to finish the rest.
+The idea is to provide near-instant transpilation from Hyprlang to Lua on a best-effort basis to help users get 90% of the way to a fully converted Lua configuration, where they can then use LLMs and/or manual editing to finish the rest.

 <img width="1280" height="1002" alt="image" src="https://github.com/user-attachments/assets/ea2b6d07-b645-40c3-b46c-5fe625acf4d8" />